image of the recipe rebel cookbook cover on transparent background.Get The Recipe Rebel Cookbook here 🎉

 Looking for more perogie recipes?
 Try my Sheet Pan Perogies and Sausage, Perogies with Bacon and Onions, or Saskatoon Perogies!

 Got extra smoked sausage?
-Try this One Pan Sausage and Rice or this Sausage Potato Soup with Kale.
+Try this One Pan Sausage and Rice or this Sausage Potato Soup with Kale, or try it in this Italian Sausage and Peppers.

 Ingredients Needed: